Major revision January 1990

 EC800 Pensioners deserve a state pension which is sufficient to cover their basic needs and to enable them to live with dignity as of right, without the need for additional means-tested benefits.
 The Green Party will immediately introduce a Citizens' Pension to replace the current basic state pension and any additional top-up benefits.
 The Citizens' Pension will initially be set at a level no lower than the official poverty line.

 EC802.
-The Citizen's Pension will be set at a higher level than the Citizen's Income.
+The Citizen's Pension will be set at a higher level than Universal Basic Income.
 It will be up-rated annually in line with the increase in either a) the price of basic goods and services, or b) average earnings, whichever is greater.
 There will be a supplement paid to pensioners living alone as well as for those with disabilities and special needs.
 This will include payments to cover the costs of residential care, should this become necessary.
 Elderly residents will no longer be forced to sell their homes in order to pay for such care, as these supplements will not be subject to means-testing.

 EC804.
 The Green Party recognises that people in paid employment may wish additionally to defer some of their income until the time that they retire, in order to ensure that their standard of living does not dramatically reduce when their employment ends.
 The usual method of doing this at present is to make contributions to privately administered pension schemes, which then invest those contributions in shares on the Stock Exchange.